Computer animation

 Ball and firing range

 My choice of background provided an environmental context.
-I used my photo of a working bee in a metallic silhouette shooting range.
+I used my photo of a working bee.
+That was at a metallic silhouette range.
 That volunteer work adds real-world texture and purpose.
-I used it to transform a technical exercise into a visual narrative about community engagement.
+It transforms a technical exercise.
+That becomes a story of community engagement.

 A garbage truck picks up a bin

-My above animation is of a garbage truck, picking up a bin.
-I based it on my old AVI video.
-By 1 February 2025, I traced fourteen frames.
+Above is my animation.
+It is of a garbage truck.
+That is picking up a bin.
+I based this on my old AVI video.
+I traced fourteen frames.
+And I finished on 1st February 2025.